The Eras Tour Poster

 Fearless

-Throughout multiple songs on the third album, there are hints of a fantastical, princess theme portrayed through the lyrics.
+Throughout multiple songs on the third album, there are hints of royalty and fantasy themes portrayed through the lyrics.
 A crown and sword were created as the main visuals to represent this.
 Paired with lyrics from “Long Live”, the illustrations highlight that theme.
 The lyrics themselves speak to growing into royalty from lesser beginnings, which fits with Swift’s growing popularity during this time in her career.
 The alternating red gemstones on the crown represent the deluxe edition of the album, in which there is a red cover compared to the standard edition’s purple color scheme.

 Speak Now